ilias4780/fpl_statistics_ui_app/README.md

 - Save and load database to/from local JSON file for OFFLINE use
 - Show sorted statistics based on your selection
 - Calculate best 15 selection using mathematical engine solver optimisation
+- Pre-select subset of players on the best 15 optimisation to force their selection
 - Calculate most valuable players
 - Calculate most valuable position
 - Calculate most valuable team